 What’s academic probation?

 Generally speaking, “academic probation” is the most common term colleges and universities use to indicate that a student is NOT proceeding academically as required by their institution.

-It is possible, at some schools, that a student may, in fact, have a high GPA, but may withdraw from too many courses throughout a semester.
+It is possible, at some schools, that a student may have a high GPA but may withdraw from too many courses throughout a semester.

 Normally, most schools expect students to maintain a 2.0 GPA, which is average.

-Whatever the case may be, academic probation is a serious step on the part of college student, and shouldn’t be taken lightly.
+Whatever the case may be, academic probation is a serious step on the part of college students, and shouldn’t be taken lightly.

-However, students are typically given a grace period (normally one semester) to demonstrate that they can indeed turn things around.
+However, students are typically given a grace period (normally one semester) to demonstrate that they can turn things around.

 Overcoming Academic Probation